 It is not sufficient to detect an obstacle by a moving body.
 It is necessary to avoid it.
-If the distance of detection is small, performing an avoiding maneuver may be a problem.
-Most ships and fishes are slender, which is dictated by the need to reduce the energy demanded to maintain their speed.
-As a body is more slender, it is more stable at a straight course and it is more difficult to turn it.
-For most slender bodies the radius of turn is of order of their double length (Figure 10A), whereas the radius of turn of a fish is approximately half of the fish length (Figure 10 B).
+Then, if the distance of detection is small, performing an avoiding maneuver may be a problem.
+For example, most ships and fishes are slender, as dictated by the need to reduce the energy demanded to maintain their speed.
+As a body is more slender, it is more stable at traveling on a straight course and is more difficult to turn.
+For most slender bodies, the turning radius is double the length (Figure 10A), while the turning radius of a fish is approximately half the fish length (Figure 10 B).